FarPay/ApiDoc/Orders.md

 # Update Order
 For clarity, earlier examples the `Customer` was included in the [Create Order](#create-order) documentation above.
 But in fact, the customer is not required to be known at the point when the `Order` is created.

-In these scenarios, the domain system will have the customer information later on the process, and can therefore also propergate these information to the order for final completion.
+In these scenarios, the domain system will have the customer information later on the process and can therefore also propagate these information to the order for final completion.
-In this state (`Pending Customer Number`), which means that the order might be comleted with the user interaction, relating to both payment and creating an agreement, it still lacks the actual customer.
+In this state (`Pending Customer Number`), which means that the order might be completed with the user interaction, relating to both payment and creating an agreement, it still lacks the actual customer.
 This endpoint provides exactly that!
 When the customer is updated, the order is processed as planned.
-The agreement data, and the paymentdata (if any) are propergated into the formal model and structure of a `Customer`, `Agreement` and `Payment` when applickable in the order.
+The agreement data, and the paymentdata (if any) are propagated into the formal model and structure of a `Customer`, `Agreement` and `Payment` when applicable in the order.

 The endpoint is available as a `HTTP_PUT` from `https://api.farpay.io/{version}/orders` where the the order must contain a customer, that can be formalized into a strong type customer.
 The values, that are received are: